Our aim is to provide a high-quality service in all respects. If, however, you are not satisfied with our service, please let us know.

 What happens if we do not agree with your views on the complaint?

-If we are unable to resolve the complaint, then you may have the complaint independently looked at by the Legal Ombudsman.
-The Legal Ombudsman investigates complaints about service issues with lawyers.
+If we are unable to resolve the complaint, you can have the complaint independently looked at by the Legal Ombudsman.
+The Legal Ombudsman investigates problems about poor service from lawyers.

 Contact details: